 Category 1 huts are managed by volunteers of the Mokihinui-Lyell Backcountry Trust (MLBT).
 The huts in this category include 4 new huts built by MLBT, and 1 historic hut which was recently refurbished by the Department of Conservation.
 Huts (from South to North) are as follows:

-- Lyell Saddle Hut – 11 bunks and 2 summer sleepouts
+- Lyell Saddle Hut – 11 bunks, 2 summer sleepouts and 1 tent site

-- Ghost Lake Hut – 12 bunks and 2 summer sleepouts
+- Ghost Lake Hut – 18 bunks, 2 summer sleepouts and 1 tent site

-- Stern Valley Hut – 10 bunks and 2 summer sleepouts
+- Stern Valley Hut – 10 bunks, 2 summer sleepouts and 1 tent site

 - Mokihinui Forks Hut – 8 bunks

-- Specimen Point Hut – 14 bunks and 2 summer sleepouts
+- Specimen Point Hut – 14 bunks, 2 summer sleepouts and 1 tent site

 If you hold a backcountry hut pass, these will be honoured at the Mokihinui Forks hut.
 Please contact us with your hut pass number and we will respond with instructions on how to complete your booking.